 I have dreamed of a man like Eduard Ingriš since childhood…-Nina Ingrišová

-At that time, (1962) Ingriš arrived to the United States from Peru.
-Nina Karpuškinová took part in the staging of his operettas; Tam na horách (There on the Mountains, 1963), Maryša (1964) and Okolo rybníka (By the Mill Pond, 1965).
+At that time, (1962) Ingriš arrived in the United States from Peru.
+Nina Karpuškinová took part in the staging of his operettas; Tam na horách (There on the Mountains, 1963), Maryša (1964), and Okolo rybníka (By the Mill Pond, 1965).

 Here is the interior…

-On New Year’s Eve in the mid-1970s, my parents and I were enjoying the festivities of the evening at the Sokol club.
-Sitting at our table were Eduard and Nina and they were so enjoying the company of my parents and hearing of their emigration to the Mount Airy Lodge at the Pocono mountains.
+On New Year’s Eve in the mid-1970s, my parents and I were enjoying the festivities of the evening at the Sokol Club.
+Sitting at our table were Eduard and Nina and they were so enjoying the company of my parents and hearing of their emigration to the Mount Airy Lodge in the Pocono Mountains.
 They laughed so hard when my folks relayed their true story of arriving on a grassy knoll late at night and setting up a beautiful tramping camp, just to be awakened by the police – for they had set up camp on a gold course.